Online learning module

 If you provided confidential commercial information with your application, this information may be disclosed to these parties to allow them to provide advice to the APVMA.
 The Agricultural and Veterinary Code sets out safeguards that apply to the disclosure of this information.

 Generally, ‘official Information’ is any information supplied in connection with an application, including an application for registration of a product.
 Official information is subject to strict limitations on how it can be used.

 In some cases, this information is not subject to limitations, for example when it is already available to the public.

 Some applications require access to the information of a third party.
 If your application is one of these, you must provide the APVMA with the consent of the third party to access the information.
 If you cannot provide this, your application will be refused.

 Explore the following roles and responsibilities in relation to applications for registration:

 The person or body corporate who submits an application for registration is the applicant.

 As an applicant, you (or a nominated agent or authorised agent) will:

-- lodge your application for registration electronically, using the APVMA portal with the required information
+- lodge your application for registration electronically, using the APVMA Online Services Portal with the required information

 - pay all fees in relation to your application